anfperez/code-assessment-web/blog.md

 ### 4/5/2018

 FINALLY got removeFromCart to work!
 I had to pass the product.id to removeFromCart to get it to work!
 I made a ton of progress by basically a lot of research and watching more tutorials.
+I wanted to hand this in by tomorrow so I did a big push for tonight.

 ## Third task